Pain and depression drugs not working? Antidepressants can interfere with opioidsRuslan Dorfman, PhD, MBA

 Pharmacists have been long aware of the risks of combining certain pain and depression drugs.
 Many common antidepressants can significantly reduce the pain relief of opioid painkillers.
 A recent large-scale study of people who were taking antidepressants and received opioids after surgery had higher pain scores as much as eight weeks after surgery, compared to patients who received other medications.
 Inadequate pain control was observed among patients treated with pro-drug opioids (oxycodone, tramadol, Tylenol #3 with codeine) in combination with an SSRI.
+Understanding your genetic profile can help to reduce these risks for people taking pain and depression drugs.

 Are people with depression doomed to suffer from pain?